joagre/ratatoskr/ideas/r.md

 ## Introduction

-Satie is envisioned as a forward-thinking programming language, ideal for crafting programming editors of tomorrow.
-Its capabilities extend beyond merely constructing editors though; it is also adept at serving as the scripting language for creating editor plugins and customizations.
-Yet, the essence of Satie lies in its versatility — it is a purpose-built language and Virtual Machine (VM) that boast a high degree of generality, adaptable to a wide range of applications.
+Satie is envisioned as a forward-thinking programming language, suited for developing the programming editors of tomorrow.
+Its capabilities extend beyond just constructing editors; Satie also excels as a scripting language for creating editor plugins and customizations.
+However, the true essence of Satie lies in its versatility.
+It is a purpose-built language and Virtual Machine (VM) that boasts a high degree of generality, making it adaptable to a wide array of applications.

-Satie owes much to the people behind the [Erlang](https://www.erlang.org/) and [D](https://dlang.org/) programming languages (and all people standing behind [and beside] them).
+Satie owes a great deal to the individuals behind the [Erlang](https://www.erlang.org/) and [D](https://dlang.org/) programming languages, as well as all those who stand with them and support their efforts.

 All rise.
-A tribute and crash course:
+Here is a tribute and a crash course:

 ```
 $ cat tribute.sa